igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 }
 ```

-QWidget, the parent of QMainWindow, has a mechanism to read/set a flag if something was changed in.
+`QWidget`, the parent of `QMainWindow`, has a mechanism to read/set a flag if something was changed in.
 Why not?
 In our editor we will set this flag on user's changes and clear it on saving.
 For the future I added in data
-class member m\_currentGif of QString type, where I will store the full path to the current GIF image.
+class member `m_currentGif` of `QString` type, where I will store the full path to the current GIF image.

 ```cpp
 	//!
 Current file name.